Fluffy White Chocolate Raspberry Rolls

 • Let them rise until doubled in size.
 Preheat the oven to 350°F /180°C.

-• Bake the rolls in the oven for 25-28 minutes until golden brown.
+• Bake the rolls in the oven for around 28-30 minutes until golden brown.
 If they are browning too fast, you can cover the top of the rolls loosely with aluminum foil.

 Frosting

 • While the rolls are baking, make the frosting.
-In a large bowl, using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
+In a large bowl, using a handheld or stand mixer fitted with a paddle attachment, beat the butter until smooth and creamy.
+Add in the cream cheese and beat until combined.
+50 g unsalted butter, 113 g cream cheese Block-style

-• Add the powdered sugar and milk.
-Beat on low speed to incorporate the sugar, then switch to high and beat until creamy
+• Add the white chocolate, powdered sugar and vanilla.
+Beat on low speed to incorporate the sugar, then switch to high and beat until creamy 180 g powdered sugar, 1/2 tsp vanilla paste

 Notes